zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosmfauth/README.md

 API located in methods package.

 With the token retrieved it can be used for authentication in place of basic authentication.
-See detail exanple below.
+See detail example below.

 ## API Examples